Hero

 The winner of a Roshambo battle can choose which of the two cards played in the battle they keep for their own hand (they discard the other one to the discard pile).

-If you play a ROSHAMBO card with no other cards left in your hand, you can not challenge another player (because you have no cards left) and are simply eliminated from the game (because you have no cards left).
+If you play a Foreign Object card with no other cards left in your hand, you cannot challenge another player and are simply eliminated from the game.

 Rival cards let you target an opponent and choose a card to discard from their hand.
 They do not get to replace it.